7 min read

 Where to Eat in Kalkan

 Kalkan is known for its rooftop dining scene and high-quality seafood restaurants.
+The town punches far above its weight in culinary terms, with numerous restaurants offering sophisticated cuisine and spectacular views.
 Recommended spots include:

-- Köfteci İmran: Casual place serving traditional Turkish meatballs
+- Kofteci Imran: Casual place serving traditional Turkish meatballs, perfect for an authentic local experience

 Where to Stay in Kalkan

 Accommodation in Kalkan ranges from luxury villas to boutique hotels.
-Top-rated places:
+The hillside setting means many properties offer spectacular views, though this also means steps are unavoidable.
+Top-rated places include:

-- Hotel Villa Mahal: Adults-only with stunning views and infinity pool
+- Hotel Villa Mahal: Adults-only with stunning views and infinity pool, accessible by hotel boat

 Shopping and Local Products